hetianzhang/threejs-editor-scripts/README.md

+# Threejs Editor Scripts and Examples

+This is an illustrative example to showcase scripts writing and add more module to three.js editor.

 ## usecase example for threejs editor

-This is an illustrative example to showcase scripts writing and add more module to three.js editor.

 You need to add OrbitControls Module, by default, OrbitControls Module is not included in the three.js editor.